Orthodontics is a specialty within the broader field of dentistry. Orthodontists diagnose and treat irregularities of the teeth and jaws.

 This is a term that refers to childhood or adolescents receiving orthodontic care.
 The two phases are called Early Interceptive Treatment and Comprehensive Orthodontic Treatment, respectively.

-Phase II usually begins only after the permanent adult teeth have arrived (often between the ages of 11 and 13).
+Phase II usually begins once most, if not all, permanent adult teeth have arrived (often between the ages of 11 and 13).

 - Oral problems caught earlier are often easier and more affordable to resolve.